 The Austrian Tyrol in summer has a certain majesty and magic.
 Awe-inspiring landscapes of snow-draped mountains, glassy lakes, picturesque farmsteads and wildflower meadows abound, reminiscent of cinema classic The Sound of Music.
 Visit a host of charming, traditional towns and villages of the Tyrol, including Oberammergau, home of the famous Passion Play.
 Enjoy journeys by coach, steam train and local boat from your peaceful base in Stans.
 The Tyrolean region will undoubtedly impress and leave you well rested.

 7 nights in hotels (accommodation as specified or similar)

 Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow or Gatwick Airport and a direct, scheduled British Airways or Lufthansa flight to Munich.
-On arrival we transfer to Salzburg and our hotel the Best Western Plus Parkhotel Braunauer (4T) or Hotel Scherer (4T), where we will have a welcome drink followed by dinner this evening.
+On arrival we transfer to Salzburg and the Hotel Scherer (4T), Hotel Mirabellplatz (4T) or Austria Trend Hotel Europa Wien (4T), where we will have a welcome drink followed by dinner this evening.